matt-meyer-nyc/JavaScript-Budget-Demo/README.md

-*thank you to Jonas Schmedtmann for guidance to create this via his Udemy course "The Complete JavaScript Course"!*
+*-thank you to Jonas Schmedtmann for guidance to create this via his Udemy course "The Complete JavaScript Course"!*